jsexauer/ItBuildsCharacter/README.md

   - **Counters**:  Track things like HP, gold, XP, ki pool, etc.  These are automatically saved to the sever, which brings us to...
   - **Website Integration**:  The character definition and counter statuses are automatically synced between the phone app and the website.
+This means you can view your character online, on different phones/devices, etc and you'll always be looking at the same character.
 Ultimately, I hope to build off of the web-ui of [MythWeavers](http://www.myth-weavers.com/sheetindex.php), which is based on the open-source project [3EProfiler](http://sourceforge.net/projects/rpgwebprofiler/).